QUESTIONS AND ANSWERS

 A: Most nights you eat out—in Greece, the taverna is an essential part of the whole experience; it is the social hub of the community, the rendezvous central for all gossip and socialising.
 Unlike the more usual western experience of the “move ’em in, move ’em out” mentality, once you occupy a table, it’s yours for the evening, and into the wee small hours too, if you so desire!

 As far as budget goes.
-The average cost for dinner is around $20-30 USD. a person.
+The average cost for dinner is around $40-50 USD. a person.
 That’s usually a real feast of appetizers we often share around, and main course too.
 This includes some beer/wine—although if you go for some of their more expensive imported wines, you’ll have a bigger bill.
-If you’re a light eater, or don’t drink, your bill will most likely come out well under $20 USD.
+If you’re a light eater or don’t drink, your bill will most likely come out under $30 USD.

 Q: What other costs should I expect?